Find a Part Now

 First Series (1979–1985)

 At the introduction in September 1979, the 2.8-litre DOHC six-cylinder inline M110 engine from the 280 S/SE/SEL was carried over from the W116.
-The revised M116/M117 V8 engines had a significant innovation: aluminium block without iron sleeves as found in the competitors’ engines.
+The revised M116/M117 V8 engines had a significant innovation: an aluminium block without iron sleeves as found in the competitors’ engines.
 Mercedes-Benz developed a special silicon coating as to harden the cylinder liners against excessive wear and tear.
 The V8 engines were offered in two sizes: 3.8 litres (M116) and 5 litres (M117).
 The M116 V8 engine had a single timing chain while the M117 V8 engine had double timing chains.
-The frequent mechanical failure of single timing chain in M116 V8 engine was addressed in 1982 by switching to double timing chains from M117 V8 engine.
+The frequent mechanical failure of the single timing chain in the M116 was addressed in 1982 by switching to double timing chains from the M117 V8 engine.

 The smaller of the two V8 engines was initially the only one offered in the US market, to help meet Corporate Average Fuel Economy (CAFE) requirements.
 The 380 SEL received a poor customer perception in the United States as being severely underpowered and due to mechanical issues with the single timing chain.
 The 380 SEL for the US market took 11 seconds to reach 60 mph (97 km/h) from standstill and had top speed of 117 mph (188 km/h).
 The severe performance shortcoming of W126 with V8 engine was addressed by introducing more powerful 500SEL/SEC in 1984.